Artists

 Moussa's musical journey was deeply influenced by his grandfather, Djeli Baba Kanouté.
 Djeli Baba was

 not only a musician but also a keeper of oral history and traditions.
-Passing on the griot legacy to Moussa
+Passing on the griot legacy to Moussa.
+Founder of band Afro-Kasso including his wife Lountanding Kanoute, David Dembele and Mamadou Kone,

 signified the continuation of a family tradition that spanned over a decade.